Be prepared to protect your English teaching job.

 Never get into a fight with your students.
 It does not matter if they started it and said something that you strongly disagree with.
 Turn these situations into conversation exercises, e.g., “That is an interesting thought.
 Do you see any alternatives?” or whatever else you feel will reduce the question’s controversial nature to something that you can manage.

 10. Play the dating game

 Never establish a romantic relationship with one of your students.
 This is indeed playing with fire.

 The majority of the points on our list are about personal behaviour.
 We have more about classroom management and technical knowledge, but these are not on this list.

-All of our 10 great ways to lose your English teaching job points open the door to complaints about you.
-The more complaints that are raised, the higher the possibility of losing your job.
+All of our ten great ways to lose your English teaching job points open the door to complaints about you.
+The more objections raised, the higher the possibility of losing your job.

-Our 10 great ways to lose your English teaching job apply to all teaching environments.
+Our ten great ways to lose your English teaching job apply to all teaching environments.